JACoW-org/docs-IPAC/docs/ContributedAbstracts/SSsetup.md

 ## 7. Opening abstract submission

-When you're ready to open abstract submission, go back to [Submission / Settings](#submission-settings) and either schedule it or open it explicitely.
+When you're ready to open abstract submission, go back to [Submission / Settings](#submission-settings) and either schedule it or open it explicitly.

+## 8. Send announcement to the IPAC community

+JACoW allows only **one** general announcement to the IPAC mailing list\* (and up to two to the Industry one).

+In the past these announcements were sent directly by the Scientific Secretariat via the conference SPMS instance.
+Nowadays only the JACoW Board of Directors can send these announcements.
+It is necessary to request this action via email to the [JACoW Coordinator (with the Chair in copy)](https://www.jacow.org/Main/Contacts).

+Please be sure to take your time and agree in advance with the JACoW coordinator on these points:

+- Exact time of delivery

+- Text for the email Subject

+- Text for the email body

+Please be aware that text only emails ([ASCII](https://en.wikipedia.org/wiki/ASCII)) can be sent: no HTML, no "hidden" links, no attachments.

+---

+\* the IPAC mailing list is the list of JACoW accounts in the Central Repository that have explicitly requested news on the IPAC conference series.
+Although every person is responsible for their account update, the JACoW Coordinator can manage these lists as well.